DavidMarom/redberry-crm/README.md

 # Redberry CRM
-## A lightweight CRM system for small businesses.
+## Lightweight CRM for small businesses.

 🚀 No sign up.
 Just login with your Google account and start working!